Comprehensive Disaster Recovery Planning for Business Continuity

 • Facilitate top-down and bottom-up information, accepting feedback and suggestions from stakeholders.

-Comprehensive documentation ensures that future teams know the ins and outs of the DRP even when key personnel leave the organization.
-This also reflects changes throughout the years and how the company adapted accordingly.
-Most importantly, this makes the document accessible to the right people, especially regulatory agencies and stakeholders.
+Comprehensive documentation and document storage practices ensure that future teams know the ins and outs of the DRP even when key personnel leave the organization.
+Effectively documenting disaster recovery goals and plans also reflect changes throughout the years and how the company adapted accordingly.
+Most importantly, comprehensive documentation and storage makes all disaster recovery-related documents accessible to the right people, especially regulatory agencies and stakeholders.

 FAQs About Disaster Recovery Planning